jehandzlik/Manatee/README.md

 ## What is Manatee?

-	Manatee is a tool for detection, quantification and analysis of small ncRNAs from next-generation sequencing data.
+	Manatee is a tool for detection, quantification, and analysis of small ncRNAs from next-generation sequencing data.

 ### DEPENDENCIES